jacobsimpson/nvim-lua-manual/site/content/docs/buffers-and-windows/_index.md

 When using the the Neovim API to set options, I've found a couple things to keep in mind.

-1. The option may be a buffer, window or global option, and if you choose the wrong API, it is an error.
+1. The option may be a buffer, window or global option, and there is a different API call for each.
+If you choose the wrong API, the API call will result in an error.
 So if you are trying to set an option, and you are getting an error indicating there is no such option, try a different API.

     {{< highlight lua >}}
 vim.api.nvim_buf_set_option(buf, 'modifiable', false)